Skip to main content

 Does Procore charge per user?

-No. Procore has no per-user fees with every plan, which is one of its strongest selling points.
+No. Procore includes no per-user fees with every plan, which is one of its strongest selling points.
 Your pricing is based on your company’s annual construction volume and the modules you choose, not the number of people on your team.

 Why doesn’t Procore publish their pricing?